VedatDurmaz/PolymerAssembler/README.md

 `../polymer.py 50 polymer.pdb polymer.eps`

 where a corresponding pdb file and a graph image in the eps format are generated.
+Having extended the Gromacs topology directory as described above, the force field parameterization would be accomplished as

+`<span style="background-color: #FFFF00">gmx pdb2gmx -f polymer.pdb -o polymer_gmx.pdb -p polymer.top </span>`

 To be continued ...